Prosecco & Petals

-It is essential to establish a budget for wedding favours otherwise this small gift can get massively expensive.
+It is essential to establish a budget for wedding favours; otherwise, these small gifts can get massively expensive.

-When working out wedding favour costs do include any packaging to keep costs down.
-Realistically, a singular wedding favour should range from £1-6 per wedding guest.
+Also, when working out wedding favour costs, remember to include any packaging in the budget.
+Realistically, singular wedding favours should cost between £1-6 per wedding guest.

-Dividing wedding favours can enable more personalisation and can make the choice of gifts easier.
-This option also means the job can be shared and more enjoyable.
+Dividing wedding favours can make them more personal to your wedding guests.
+It can also make the choice of gifts easier.
+This option also means the job can be shared with your partner.
 Popular ways to divide out wedding favours are:

-The most popular weddng favours do not need to extravagant or highly decorative.
-To keep costs down it is best to focus on small item that can be eaten or used on the day.
-Below is a run-down of top three wedding favours that come highly recommended:
+The most popular wedding favours do not need to extravagant or highly decorative.
+To keep costs down, it is best to choose a small gift that can be eaten or used on the day.
+Below is a list of the top three wedding favours ideas that come highly recommended by wedding guests:

-If you are opting for lip balms or toiletries, it is highly recommended to wait for January sales or to go to out of town discount outlets, where prices will be much lower.
+If you have decided to opt for lip balms or toiletries, it is highly recommended to wait for the January sales or to go to out of town discount outlets, where prices will be much lower.

-For those looking for higher-end gifts and are willing to pay more; Debenhams and Marks & Spencer have good selections of small wedding favour gifts, which are also drastically reduced seasonally and in January.
+For those looking for higher-end gifts; Debenhams, John Lewis and Marks & Spencer have good selections of small wedding favour gifts, which are also drastically reduced seasonally and in the January sales.

 Alcoholic wedding favours are a great way to treat your guests to a personalised tipple on your wedding day.

-If opting for this fun party favour, it is essential to choose a drink that guests will widely enjoy and using your budget to guide your choice.
+If opting for this fun party favour, it is essential to choose a drink that guests will widely enjoy.
 If you are looking for a low effort option but are willing to spend more on your alcoholic wedding favours, it is best to go to a website offering ready-made mini bottles.

-It is best only to pick a DIY option if you are determined on a personal touch or are very talented at a particular craft.
-For inspiration, it is best to search a few arts and crafts websites such as Etsy, Pinterest and Hobby Craft for inspiration.
+Before opting for DIY wedding favours be realistic; this option can often exhaust your time and budget.
+Only pick a DIY option if you are determined on a personal touch or are very talented at a particular craft.
+For inspiration, it is best to search a few arts and crafts websites, such as; Etsy, Pinterest and Hobby Craft for inspiration.

-Great shops for children's wedding favours are Tiger for low cost and quirky designs and the Entertainer for puzzles and soft toys.
+Great shops for children's wedding favours are; Flying Tiger for low cost and quirky designs and the Entertainer for puzzles and soft toys.

-Larger department stores like Debenhams will also have a wide range of kids toys but these can be slightly more expensive.
+Larger department stores, such as Debenhams, will also have a wide range of kids toys but these can be slightly more expensive.

-Undoubtedly the hardest group to pick and buy for are babies as a lot of the traditional wedding favour ideas are unsuitable.
+Babies are undoubtedly the hardest group to pick a gift for as a lot of the traditional wedding favour ideas are unsuitable.

-For this group, do consider that it is the thought and the appreciation of the parent that is important.
-Try to aim for something the parent will value or that will help them to manage the tears while the wedding breakfast is taking place.
+For this group, it is the thought for the parents and their appreciation, which is important.
+Try to aim for something the parent will value, or that will help them to manage the tears, while the wedding breakfast is taking place.

 If you do not have a baby yourself, it can be a little daunting knowing where to shop for these wedding favours.
-Highly recommended shops to try first are Mothercare, Tiger and George baby section in Asda
+Highly recommended shops to try first are Mothercare, Flying Tiger and the George baby section in Asda.

-Give a time-limit for this task and keep to it or visit a shop and decide that you will leave with whatever is the best option.
-This will stop this job becoming stressful.
-Alternatively, this is an excellent task to delegate.
+Give a time limit for this task and keep to it, or visit a shop and decide that you will leave with whatever is the best option.
+This will prevent this job from becoming stressful.